electron/llm/README.md

   - `initialPrompts`: Optional array of initial prompts to provide context
   - `topK`: Optional parameter to control diversity of generated text.
 10 by default.
   - `temperature`: Optional parameter to control randomness of generated text.
 0.7 by default.
-  - `signal`: Optional AbortSignal to cancel the model loading
+  - `requestUUID`: Optional UUID to cancel the model loading using

 #### `destroy(): Promise<void>`